nerolation/Ethereum-ticket-system/blogpost.md

 A third point where communication is necessary occurs when the user wishes to redeem tickets by providing a builder's signature.
 Since this information is no longer hidden through the blinding factor, some additional encryption, perhaps utilizing the builder's public key, might be required by the user before appending it to a transaction and submitting it to the builder (assuming it is submitted as calldata through the peer-to-peer network).
 If the redemption is submitted along with the transaction through a private communication channel, additional encryption may not be necessary.

-In general, establishing an appropriate communication channel between users and builder feels like the great pain point in this context.
+In general, establishing an appropriate communication channel between users and builder still seems to demand further effort at this stage.

 #### Ticket Size and Change
 For privacy reasons, the ticketing service requires having tickets of fixed sizes.